-Many people see fountain pens as occasional writing instruments, maybe for doing some journaling or writing a letter, but that doesn’t have to be the case.
-The right fountain pen can be a great everyday tool, even if it never approaches the tool-like functionality of a ballpoint pen.
+Many people see fountain pens as occasional writing instruments, maybe for doing some before-bed journaling or writing a letter, but that doesn’t have to be the case.
+The right fountain pen can be a great everyday tool, even if it never approaches the no-nonsense functionality of a ballpoint pen.

 What To Look For In An Everyday Fountain Pen

 An “everyday pen” is going to vary widely based on what your everyday looks like.
 For many of us this means sitting at a desk and looking at a computer screen, which means that our pen needs to be comfortable, functional (without being utilitarian), and ready to go at all times.